October in global missions history: It happened today!

 Significant events, locations, people, and movements in world evangelism

 - October 1, 1883 -- Former Presbyterian minister A. B. Simpson opened the Missionary Training School for Christian Evangelists (which would later be re-named The New York

 - October 2, 1792 -- A dozen English ministers formed the Baptist Missionary Society "for the propagation of the Gospel among the Heathen, according to the recommendations of [William]

 - October 3, 1954 -- Herbert and Alice Ratcliff arrived in British Guinea (now Guyana) as missionaries.
-They will serve in Guyana and various Caribbean islands for more than 30
+They served in Guyana and various Caribbean islands for more than 30

 - October 4, 1930 -- British missionaries Eleanor June Harrison and Edith Nettleton were beheaded in China.
 They had been abducted in July at Chungan in Fujian province.
 Their